 Have a traditional Turkish coffee near Hisar mosque or some snacks from Ülver Teyze Rümeli Börekler (Ülver Aunt’s Bosnian) pies!
 And don’t forget to check out the jewellery and antique shops in Kızlarağası Hanı (an Ottoman caravanserai), and the local artisans working on metals, leather and jewellery.

-Take a leisurely walk down Havra Street and Kestanepazari (Chestnut bazaar) mosque on your way to our next stop, take in the colourful sights and sounds of the surrounding market selling pungent spices such as sumac, and dried pistachios, apricots and fig.
+Take a leisurely walk down Havra Street and Kestanepazari (Chestnut bazaar) mosque on your way to our next stop, take in the colourful sights and sounds of the surrounding market selling pungent spices such as sumac, and dried pistachios, apricots, and figs.

 At the end of Havra Street, you’ll see the Agora Archaeological Site.